eigenmiao/Rickrack/README.md

 * Additional modules listed in requirements folder

 ## How to Build the Software
-Not supported.
-The "ricore" module is not open-sourced yet.
+Rickrack requires the "ricore" module to function, however, it is not open-sourced yet and therefore is not supported.

 ## How to Build the Module
 ```bash